GALAXY CRUISE: Spiral and ring classifications for bright galaxies at z=0.01-0.3: Morphological classification

 \subsubsection{Spiral classification}

 We trained the model using the labeled data from the GC~DR1 source catalog \citep{Tanaka2023}.
 First, we prepared 10,000 (5,000 spiral and 5,000 non-spiral galaxies) labeled training data for spiral classification.
 Each morphological class satisfied the following criteria: \begin{description} \item[--] Spiral: {\tt P(spiral)} $>0.79$ $\to$ N$_\mathrm{positive}$=6,038 \item[--] Non-spiral: {\tt P(spiral)} $<0.5$ $\to$ N$_\mathrm{negative}$=6,912, \end{description} where {\tt galaxy\_type} is the vote fraction corresponding to the presence of spiral arms in the GALAXY CRUISE; and N$_\mathrm{positive}$ and N$_\mathrm{negative}$ indicate the number of sources that satisfy the selection requirements for the spiral and non-spiral types, respectively.
-We adopted {\tt galaxy\_type} $>0.79$ as a selection threshold for spiral galaxies, which is consistent with \citet{Tanaka2023}, and then randomly selected 5,000 from 6,038 sources satisfying this criterion.
+We adopted a relatively conservative threshold of {\tt galaxy\_type} $>0.79$ to select spiral galaxies according to a suggestion by \citet{Tanaka2023}, and then randomly selected 5,000 from 6,038 sources satisfying this criterion.
+We should note that our conclusion does not change even if we adopt {\tt galaxy\_type} $>0.5$ to select spiral galaxies as it has a minor impact on the training dataset due to the bimodal distribution of the vote fraction \citep{Tanaka2023}.
 Meanwhile, we selected 5,000 objects with {\tt galaxy\_type} $<0.5$ (N$_\mathrm{negative}$=6,912) as non-spiral galaxies.
 In each class, we selected 1,000 spiral (and no-spiral) galaxies as labeled test data from the remaining sources to independently evaluate the model performance (table~\ref{tab2}).

 We trained the model until the binary cross-entropy loss of the validation data no longer reached a minimum across more than 10 epochs (known as ``early stopping") in K-folds cross-validation with $K=5$.
 Thus, 8,000 and 2,000 images were used for model training and validation, respectively.
 Similar to previous studies \citep{Shimakawa2021,Shimakawa2022}, these images were transformed and augmented using random horizontal and vertical flips and rotations in each epoch.
 Parameter tuning was conducted using an adaptive learning rate optimization algorithm ({\tt Adam}; \cite{Kingma2014}) through stochastic mini-batch sampling with a batch size of 32.
 Consequently, we obtained the best model with the least validation loss (0.0002) and the best validation accuracy (0.98) at the 14th epoch.